Real Time Streaming Data Ingestion For Distributed Computing

 The distributed computing paradigm above is intrinsically set up to potentially miss out on a huge opportunity to improve business continuity.
-A modification in the fixed database paradigm is required to close these gaps.
+A modification in the fixed database paradigm needs to close these gaps.
 The new enormous ingested information processing requirements necessitate the development of large-scale data processing that continually creates insight from any “data in-flight,” preferably in real-time.
-The persistence of intermediate calculated values in a temporary database server is expected to be kept to a minimum to address storage access performance limitations.
+The persistence of intermediate calculated values in a temporary database server expects to keep a minimum to address storage access performance limitations.

 This distributed computing blog looks at these new data processing approaches from real-time streamed ingestion and processing.
 It also goes into great detail on Dell Technologies’ offerings of similar types.